 What “Agile” and Scrum say to me is that older, senior programmers are viewed as so inessential that they can be ignored

 Seniors are essential in every projects, Scrum or not.
-I’m not far from your age (I’m turning 35 soon) and I’m pleased to work with programmer 10 years younger than me to 10 years older than me.
+I’m not far from your age and I’m pleased to work with programmer 10 years younger than me to 10 years older than me.
 Everyone was very kind to test Scrum and, as far I as know found it useful.
 There is real pleasure to check task after task and see the burning chart going down day after day.
-And if a line stay flat for a while, we don’t have to wait for the programmer to ask for help, but we can go to propose help.
+And if a line stay flat for a while, we don’t have to wait for the programmer to ask for help, but we can go and propose help.

-This is the role of the Scrum master.
+This is the role of the Scrum master to highlight this.

 Scrum does not consider experience as inessential.
 Bad project manager does.
-Maybe your team does.
-Scrum or not, I can’t agree more with you; it’s bad behavior!
+Maybe your team does, I can’t agree more with you; it’s bad behavior!

 Within the last two years, before getting my team into Scrum, I was lucky enough to get a pretty good view at it from different roles.